neopragma/ruby-galaxy/README.md

 One of the realities of a robust cloud-based microservices application is that the server instances on which it runs will come and go, for example using the [phoenix server](https://www.thoughtworks.com/insights/blog/moving-to-phoenix-server-pattern-introduction) strategy, while the application is expected to remain available to customers all the time.
 If our data store is destroyed each time a server instance is destroyed, we will lose the associations between the "alien" words and their numerical values and the customer experience will be unpleasant.
 It will appear as if the application sometimes works and sometimes doesn't.

 To provide a suitable customer experience, we need a persistent data store that remains valid as server instances are destroyed and re-created.
-We also need to provide reasonable behaviors for cases when a customer tries to use the application and the associates have not yet been defined.
+We also need to provide reasonable behaviors for cases when a customer tries to use the application and the values have not yet been defined.
 (The problem description creates the need for all this thrashing, when I suspect the authors really intended to have static definitions for the values; but they didn't write it that way.)

 ## Initial Acceptance Tests